McGill and Partners and AEGIS London form strategic digital partnership

 McGill and Partners launch cybersecurity insurance for the battery energy storage market

-McGill and Partners announces the launch of a new, cybersecurity insurance solution for the Battery Energy Storage Systems (BESS) market.
+We’re pleased to announce the launch of a new, cybersecurity insurance solution for the Battery Energy Storage Systems (BESS) market.

 The energy sector’s critical role in global infrastructure makes it an increasing target for cyber threats.
 As reliance on interconnected systems grows, so do the risks, with threat actors often exploiting operational dependencies and vital infrastructure.